 The Variable Set needs to define all the variables that we will want to use in our flow.

-Width and Height will be used to set the new size of the artwork (entered by the user), as well as mapping for the colours that is selected in the dropdown.
+Width and Height will be used to set the new size of the artwork (entered by the user), as well as mapping for the colors that is selected in the dropdown.

 Here’s what the “CValue” configuration will look like with its conditionals in place (Don’t worry – we explain what this is all about in a minute):